Lørenskog: Lørenskog Church

 Lørenskog Church (Lørenskog kirke) is a medieval era church.
 The building material was brick and quarried limestone.
 The church dates to ca. 1150.
 The church is of rectangular plan and has 140 seats.
 In 1608 the church received a pulpit.
 The west tower was made of wood and was erected in 1864.
 In the tower hangs two church bells, the larger made in 1874.
 Its walls are one meter thick, and the stones are held together with lime mortar.
 The exterior and interior plaster was repaired during the 1600s and 1700s.
 In 1956 old plaster was removed and walls re-plastered and painted.
 The current outward opening door was inserted in 1946.

-Minorities
+Demographics

 Geography

 The municipality is located just east of the capital, Oslo, with many main roads going through it.
 Almost all the inhabitants live in the northern part of Lørenskog.
 The southern parts consist of forest, while farms and grain fields occupy the space in between.
 An important train station, Lørenskog Station, is situated in the district.
 Within Lørenskog, Losby is known for its waterwheel, which is represented in the municipal coat-of-arms of Lørenskog.
 Losby Golf and Country Club is located within the municipality.

 Village

-From 2006-2008, workers renovated the village of Lørenskog (the administrative center of the municipality), also called the "Metro Senter".
+From 2006 to 2008, workers renovated the village of Lørenskog (the administrative center of the municipality), also called the "Metro Senter".
 This renovation includes a considerably larger shopping mall, a bus terminal with buses going in and out of Oslo every 15 minutes, possibly a future subway station, and the new Mailand Upper Secondary School.

+Economy

+The headquarters of Power, a consumer electronics company, are located at Lørenskog.